SwampDragons/terraform-packet-vsphere/README.md

 In this case our gateway is `147.75.201.185`

-You can determine your available IP range by calling
+You can determine your available IP range by calling `ipcalc` on your local machine - you may need to install ipcalc.

 ```sh
 ipcalc $(terraform output vcenter_endpoint)/29